 History of teleradiology

-Teleradiology, or the ability to interpret and diagnose patients’ imaging distantly.
+Teleradiology refers to the imaging system to interpret and diagnose patients distantly.
 In the 1980s’ Teleradiology relied on the postal service.
 Physical copies of films were sent by email to a remote radiologist, and a paper report was then sent back.

-No need to say the may drawback resided in the delay between imaging, diagnostics, and treatment.
-The turnaround was in days, if not in weeks.
+Some drawbacks resided in the delay between imaging, diagnostics, and treatment.
+The turnaround time was days, even weeks.
 This process was efficient for routine analyses but could, of course, not be used for urgent care.

-DICOM is used worldwide to send images and store them.
-It is an integral part of the patient’s Electronic Health Record (EHR).
+DICOM, an integral part of the patient’s Electronic Health Record (EHR), is used worldwide to send images and store them.
 In a nutshell, DICOM is for radiology, the equivalent of the jpeg format for pictures.
 Digital images are compressed and analyzed from anywhere using web-based picture archiving and communication systems (PACS).

-In the Age of social distancing, remote interpretation of the images by radiologists located in different states, countries, or even at home is a convenient way to protect both the patient and the personnel.
+In the Age of social distancing, remote interpretation of the images by radiologists located in different states, countries, or even at home is convenient for protecting both the patient and the personnel.

 Picture Archiving and Communication (PACS system) must also comply with the standards meaning continuous technical and IT personnel investment.

-In the United States, Rosenkrantz et al. found in a study conducted in 2018 found that geographical disparities existed not only in radiologists but also in the radiologists’ subspecialization.
 Radiology is a complex medical specialty.
+In the United States, Rosenkrantz et al., in a study conducted in 2018, found that geographical disparities existed in radiologists’ subspecialization.
 A local community will be less likely to have a pediatric radiologist or an MRI radiologist than big urban centers.